Founding of Moldavia

-The founding of Moldavia (Descălecatul Moldovei) began with the arrival of the Vlach (Romanian) voivode (military leader) Dragoș from Maramureș, vassal to the Kingdom of Hungary, who crossed the Carpathian Mountains in the 1340s as part of a Hungarian expedition against the Golden Horde.
-Due to his success, king Louis I the Great made him voivode of Moldavia and his estates in Maramures were given to his brothers.
-Following his death in 1353, his son Sas of Moldavia became voivode of Moldavia.

-Immediately after the death of Sas, before his son Balc was able to consolidate his reign, the area was invaded by Bogdan I, another Vlach voivode from Maramureș who had fallen out with the Hungarian king.
-Bogdan crossed the Carpathians in 1359, defeated Balc and the subsequent Hungarian armies, ending the reign of the House of Dragoș, and establishing the independence of the Principality of Moldavia.
-The House of Bogdan-Mușat would reign in Moldavia until the 17th century.
-Moldavia remained a principality until 1859, when it united with Wallachia, initiating the development of the modern Romanian state.
+The founding of Moldavia (Descălecatul Moldovei) was an event, traditionally dated to 1346, when a Vlach military leader (voivode), Dragoș, departed the Voivodeship of Maramureș in Transylvania and travelled eastwards with his fellow people to further settle the plain lying in between the Eastern Carpathians and the Prut river.
+This was incentivised by the Kingdom of Hungary who, after several military victories in the 1340s, drove the nomadic Mongols and Tatars out the region, which in turn facilitated expansion and settlement east of the Carpathians.
+Dragoș initially established a defensive borderland, protecting the Kingdom's eastern flank.
+13 years later, Bogdan I, another Vlach voivode from Maramureș who had fallen out with King Louis of Hungary, crossed the Carpathians in 1359 and took control of Moldavia, wrenching the region from Hungary's vassalage and turning the borderland into a principality.
+For the next five centuries, the Principality of Moldavia would be an important player in regional affairs until its union with Wallachia in 1859, initiating the establishment of the modern Romanian state.

 Cultural dynamics in the future region of Moldavia

 Moldavia developed in the lands between the Carpathian Mountains and the Dniester River, which had been dominated by nomadic Turkic peoples—the Pechenegs, Ouzes and Cumans—from around 900.
 The Golden Horde—a Mongol and later Turkicized khanate—took control of the lands east of the Carpathians in the 1240s.
 The Mongols promoted international commerce, and an important trade route developed along the Dniester.
 The circulation of Hungarian and Bohemian coins shows that there were also close economic contacts between the basin of the Moldova and Central Europe in the early 14th century.
 In addition to the Turkic rulers, medieval chronicles and documents mention other peoples who lived between the Carpathians and the Dniester, including the Ulichians and the Tivercians in the 9th century, and the Brodnici and the Alans in the 13th century.

-The Vlachs' presence in that territory is well documented from the 1160s.
+The Vlachs' presence in that territory is well documented from the 1160s onwards.
 Their local polities were first mentioned in the 13th century: the Mongols defeated the Qara-Ulagh, or Black Vlachs in 1241, and the Vlachs invaded Galicia in the late 1270s.
-Even in the context of dependence on Turkic conquerors, the Vlachs formed unions of territorial communities or agrarian communes, called "țări" (from the Latin terra – land) throughout Moldavia.
-Such as the ones in Vrancea, Câmpulung Moldovenesc, Tigheci and Sipenit.
-The rulers of țări had the responsibility of gathering and paying tribute to the Golden Horde.
-Several such unions of țări would elect a military leader titled voievod, and the territory governed by him would be called a voievodship.
-Such as the ones at Onuțu (near Hotin), Hanșca (in the Lăpușna region), Suceava and Bârlad.
-These political formations were older than the voievodship founded by Dragoș and were later integrated into an unified principality of Moldavia.
+Even when dependent on their on Turkic conquerors, the Vlachs formed unions of territorial communities or agrarian communes, called "țări" (from Latin terra 'land'), throughout Moldavia, such as the ones in Vrancea, Câmpulung Moldovenesc, Tigheci and Sipenit.
+The rulers of the țări had the responsibility of gathering and paying tribute to the Golden Horde.
+Several such unions of țări would elect a military leader, titled voivode, and the territory governed by him would be called a voivodeship, such as the ones at Onuțu (near Hotin), Hanșca (in the Lăpușna region), Suceava and Bârlad.
+These political formations were older than the voivodeship founded by Dragoș and were later integrated into the unified principality of Moldavia.